The world has grown hugely interested in South Korea. This is mainly because of K-pop, K-dramas, great food, and the rich Korean culture!

 The fall and spring are the best seasons to visit Korea.
 September, October, and November have mild temperatures with little rain.
-The spring months of April, May, and June are great for clear skies and seeing the cherry blossoms.
+On the other hand, the spring months of April, May, and June are great for clear skies and seeing the cherry blossoms.

-Make sure you add these spots to your itinerary for your next trip to South Korea!
+Make sure you add these spots to your itinerary for your next South Korean trip!

 Gwangalli Beach (광안리 해수욕장 | gwangalli haesuyokjang)

-When people head to Busan for the first time, they usually head straight for Haeundae Beach.
-However, if you fancy a less crowded, more authentic experience, then you should head to Gwangalli Beach instead.
+When people first head to Busan, they usually head straight for Haeundae Beach.
+However, if you fancy a less crowded, more authentic experience, you should head to Gwangalli Beach instead.

-At night-time, Gwangalli really comes alive, as locals visit the many fish restaurants on the beachfront.
+At night-time, Gwangalli comes alive as locals visit the many fish restaurants on the beachfront.
 Looking out to sea, you can see the Gwangan Bridge, which is lit up in different colors, making for some great night photos.

-Its name literally means “dinosaur ridge”, and it certainly lives up to that description.
-The jagged peaks of the ridge sour above the clouds like the back of a stegosaurus.
-At over 1,200 meters above sea level, it may be a tough climb, but the views from the top are worth it.
+Its name literally means “dinosaur ridge,” and it certainly lives up to that description.
+The jagged peaks of the ridge sour above the clouds look like the back of a stegosaurus.
+It may be a tough climb at over 1,200 meters above sea level, but the views from the top are worth it.

 Ulleung Island (울릉도 | ulleungdo)

-If you manage to visit here you will definitely earn some kudos from any Korean that you mention it to.
+If you manage to visit here, you will definitely earn some kudos from any Korean you speak with.
 Ulleung Island is located in the middle of the ocean, halfway between the Korean mainland and Japan.

 To reach the island, you need to take a four-hour-long ferry from Pohang or Donghae.
-The trip is certainly worth it though, entering the harbor makes you feel like an extra in a pirate movie.
-The island’s fresh food, clean air, and sea breezes will refresh even the most tired visitor, and the views are unforgettable.
+The trip is certainly worth it, though; entering the harbor makes you feel like an extra in a pirate movie.
+The island’s fresh food, clean air, and sea breezes will also refresh the most tired visitor, and the views are unforgettable.
 If you truly love adventure, then Ulleung Island is a must-visit.

-If you are interested in Korean history, then Gyeongju is likely to be one of the first places on your “to-see” list.
+If you are interested in Korean history, Gyeongju will likely be one of the first places on your “to-see” list.
 The old part of the city contains no skyscrapers, and within a certain area, all buildings must have a traditional Korean roof, even gas stations!